Tiny Life Consulting

 Terminal Removal Tool

-Cleaning a Molex connector, if that is what your trailer is equipped with, can be difficult.
+Cleaning a Molex connector can be difficult if your trail has one.
 Lucky for us someone already invented a cleaning tool.
-The picture is actually a terminal removal tool but it’s perfect for getting in there and scratching the corrosion of the tiny terminals.
-You could also use the tool to remove the pin, clean it, and reinsert the pin into the nylon housing.
+The picture is actually a terminal removal tool but it’s perfect for getting in there and scratching the corrosion off the tiny terminals.
+You could also use the tool to remove the pin, clean it, and reinsert the pin into the nylon housing if it’s extremely corroded.

 Apply a quick squirt of contact cleaner.
-Scratch and spray until the tiny pins are clean and shiny.
+Scratch and spray the surface until the tiny pins are clean and shiny.
 Finish with a quick spray of corrosion inhibitor.
+This will prevent or delay further corrosion.

-Another easy method to clean the recessed connectors is to spray with contact cleaner, then plug and unplug the connectors several times.
+Another easy method of cleaning the recessed connectors is to spray with contact cleaner, then plug and unplug them several times.

-If the connectors pins are really corroded and need to be replaced, it’s easy now that you have the extraction tool anyway.
+If the connectors pins are really corroded and need to be replaced, it’s easy now that you have the extraction tool.

 Corrosion In Your RV Power Center